Workplace Discrimination Attorney

 Experienced Lawyers Assisting Victims of Employment Discrimination in Jersey City

 DEFENDING YOUR RIGHTS TO FAIR TREATMENT

 DISCRIMINATION IN THE WORKPLACE IS AGAINST THE LAW

 - Retaliation for cooperating in good faith with a colleague’s claim for discrimination

 REALITY VERSUS WHAT CAN BE PROVEN IN COURT

 PROVING DISCRIMINATION IN COURT

-- The employer now retaliates with a legal reason for the decision not to hire or promote the applicant or employee such as lack of qualifications or poor performance.
+- The employer now retaliates with a legal reason for not hiring or promoting the applicant or employee, such as lack of qualifications or poor performance.

 - The applicant or employee must now prove that the reason provided by the employer is not true.